zubi126/currency-converter/README.md

 bash
 git clone https://github.com/yourusername/currency-converter.git

-Navigate to the project directory:
+Navigate to the project directory: bash. cd currency-converter

-bash
-cd currency-converter
-Install the required dependencies:
+Install the required dependencies: bash. npm install

-bash
-npm install
-Usage
+Usage:
 Run the application:

-bash
+bash.
 npm start

 Open your web browser and navigate to http://localhost:3000.

 Select the currencies you want to convert between and enter the amount.